albertwujj/albertwujj.github.io/_posts/2019-05-20-Tweeting-towards-the-infinite-potential-of-humans-3.md

 Your brain forms new connections when you're sleeping so if you can control sleep you can literally build your brain.

+Early in my philosophies I was polar-opposite wrong.
+You have to have zero sense of self.
+You need the confidence not to worry about yourself.

 All of it boils down to economics.
 More or less.
 [High or low.
 Fast or slow.](https://www.youtube.com/watch?v=fwlVZh8IlC8)

 Humans want the inachievable limit.
 [And what's so wrong with that?](https://www.youtube.com/watch?v=HLXkqIefXY0#t=0m18s)